Toucaan/toucaan.research/README.md

 # Introduction

-Unlike the commonly available CSS frameworks, Toucaan is an _intrinsic_ CSS framework with _mutative_ CSS properties from the start.
+Toucaan is an _intrinsic_ and _mutative_ CSS framework.
-It is meant for "app-like" web interfaces according to the [new landscape of the web](https://bubblin.io/blog/the-new-landscape-of-the-web).
+It is meant for "app-like" web interfaces designed for the [new landscape of the web](https://bubblin.io/blog/the-new-landscape-of-the-web).

 1. By mutative, we mean that you can add/edit your own style rules directly into the framework.
-There is no primary `reset.css` or secondary layout utility or additional resources required for cross-browser compatibility.
+This concept borders on the idea of a framework-less and class-less approach to style, in that there is no primary `reset.css` or secondary resource or utilities required to be imported for cross-browser compatibility.

 2. By intrinsic, we mean that the designs "belongs to" the device the user is on.
 Now this can mean a lot of things but unlike responsive, for example, Toucaan